Personal challenge ideas: Stand up comedy

 Comedians test & build their nerves every time they go on stage.
 The ones who make it are the ones who continue in spite of numerous failures, hecklers, and bad nights, only to come back and pull it off.

-Nobody starts anything being good, let alone an expert, yet most of you are worried about looking bad if something new doesn’t work out.
+Nobody starts anything being good, let alone an expert, yet most people are worried about looking bad if something new doesn’t work out.

-The guy who avoids putting himself out there will never become the kind of man that women desire and men respect because he consistently avoids his own fears.
+The guy who avoids putting himself out there will never become the kind of man that women desire and men respect.
+His own fear will limit the growth of his character.

-Comedians don’t have the option of letting someone else do it for them, and this is why they become so charismatic and resilient.
+Comedians don’t have the option of letting someone else do it for them.
+This is why they become so charismatic and resilient.
 It’s the work that they do, the grind, which makes them who they are.

 My own experience with stand-up comedy tested my nerves in a way which I didn’t expect.
 Even though I had done plenty of public speaking and have met countless women in public, getting up on stage made me want to drink.